TheFifthRider/fate-slash-fate/docs/classes.md

 ## Saber
 Aspect:	***Combat Prowess***
 Stunt:	When you Tie or Succeed with Style on an Attack, create an Aspect with a free invoke (replacing the boost).

 ## Lancer
 Aspect:	***Fast and Agile***
-Stunt:	When you skip your turn to go into Full Defense, create a Boost.
+Stunt:	You get +2 when splitting your effort on an Attack.
+(You split your effort when you have multiple targets, you must assign at least 1 shift each)

 ## Archer
 Aspect:	***Archer's Sight***